Lily010304/NEO-DONKI/README.md

 ## Project Overview

-In this project, you will apply the skills acquired in the data wrangling course to gather and wrangle real-world data using two datasets of your choice.
+In this project, i gathered and wrangled real-world data using two datasets.
 The main tasks include:

 1. Retrieving and extracting the data.
 2. Assessing the data programmatically and visually for quality and structure.
 3. Implementing a cleaning strategy for the data.
 4. Storing the updated data into a selected database or data store.
 5. Combining the data and answering a research question using the datasets.

-Throughout the process, you are expected to:
-- Explain your decisions towards methods used for gathering, assessing, cleaning, storing, and answering the research question.
-- Write code comments to enhance readability.

 ## Getting Started